JSTOR-Labs/plant-humanities/ayahuasca/README.md

        ref="1">
 <param ve-image
        url="https://www.biodiversitylibrary.org/pageimage/47391881"
-       label="Richard Spruce's drawings of the Tariana people in the Uapés River where he documented the use of caapi.
+       label="Richard Spruce’s drawings of the Tariana people in the Uapés River where he documented the use of caapi.
 Richard Spruce, Notes of a Botanist on the Amazon and Andes, 1908.
 Smithsonian Libraries via BHL, public domain." fit="contain"
        ref="2">
 <param ve-image